Third Place, 2019 National Trumpet Competition, small ensemble; Finalist, 2017 Jeju International Brass Competition

 I have friends from Bard College and they all really recommended this program.
 I also love playing in the orchestra but I haven’t had many chances before, so I decided to apply for this program to gain more experience in orchestral playing.

 More and more people will attempt to use their electronic devices in the concert so I think orchestra concerts in the 21st century might have more digital or electronic components involved.
-Also with the growth of technology and transportation, I think we will be able to get to know more genres/types of music as well as attending concerts easier.
+Also with the growth of technology and transportation, I think we will be able to get to know more genres/types of music as well as attending concerts more easily.

 My teacher in San Francisco when I was pursuing my masters, Mark Inouye, the principal trumpet of San Francisco Symphony, is my biggest inspiration.
 Two years studying with him not only improved my playing on the trumpet, but he also taught me how to practice more efficiently.
 The most important thing is I saw how a musician should treat music and others respectfully.